wistia/wistia-labs/README.md

 ### Make your own lab

+NOTE: Where `mylabname` is referenced below, you should use whatever the name of your lab is.

 To get started, create your own branch in git.

     git checkout -b mylabname

-Now you can copy the `template` folder to a new name, `mylabname`, and modify its contents.
+Now you can copy the `template` folder to `mylabname`, and modify its contents.

 - __index.html:__ The HTML for your lab file.